EndPointCorp/end-point-blog/2018/09/01/self-driving-toy-car-using-the-a3c-algorithm.md

         return torch.stack([ torch.tensor(self.preprocess_one(image_data), dtype=torch.float32) for image_data in states ])

     def preprocess_one(self, image):
+        """
+        Scales the rendered image and makes it grayscale
+        """
         return rescale(rgb2gray(image), (0.24, 0.16), anti_aliasing=False, mode='edge', multichannel=False)

     def choose_action(self, policy, step_ix):
+        """
+        Chooses an action to take based on the policy and whether we're in the training mode or not.
+During training it samples based on the probability values in the policy.
+During evaluation it takes the most probable action in the greedy way.
+        """
         policies = [[-0.8, 0.0, 0.0], [0.8, 0.0, 0], [0.0, 0.1, 0.0], [0.0, 0.0, 0.6]]

         if self.train: